co-cart/co-cart/README.md

 [Buy CoCart Pro](https://cocart.xyz/pro/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart)

+>  Last big sale in a while.
+CoCart Pro and it's add-ons are 30% OFF.
+It's also 30% OFF recurring payments too on any tier.
+Use "**BIGSALE2020**" at checkout.
+Hurry.
+Sale ends **5th December 2020**.

 ## Add-ons

 We also have **[add-ons](https://cocart.xyz/add-ons/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart)** that extend CoCart to enhance your development and your customers shopping experience.